buyer’s agent gives keys of new home to clients - how to negotiate house price

 Here’s the typical process of how a buyer’s agent negotiates the price of a property.
 It’s more involved than what people outside the industry might think.

-What is your client’s key consideration?
+What is your client’s goal – besides getting the best price for the house?
 Do they need a fast closing date?
 Are they short on cash and need help with the closing costs and real estate commissions?
 Understanding your client’s goals and limitations will enable you to better work on their behalf during negotiations.

 Real estate agents representing buyers and sellers must understand the current market conditions.
-When a buyer decides to make an offer on a house, the buyers agent will conduct a comparative market analysis (CMA) to determine the fair market value of the property.
+When a buyer decides to make an offer on a house, the buyer’s agent conducts a comparative market analysis (CMA) to determine the fair market value of the property.
 This information is used during negotiations.

 4. The buyer’s agent submits an offer for the property on behalf of their client.

-5. The buyers agent reviews any counter offers carefully with their clients to discuss potential concessions and their implications.
+5. The buyer’s agent reviews any counteroffers with their clients to discuss potential concessions and their implications.

-The buyers agent will ensure that their client understands the counter offer and how each contingency may affect the financial aspect of the deal.
+The buyer’s agent will ensure that their client understands the counteroffer and how each part of the offer may affect the financial aspect of the deal.
 They will help their client accept or reject the offer – and possibly submit another offer.

 6. Both parties agree on the offer – or one backs away from the negotiations.